moteus/lua-lluv-curl/README.md

 Project is in experimental stage.
 I am not sure about good API.

+This module provide async version of curl multi class.
+Also module implement async request queue class which allows control number of parallel requests.

 ### Examples

 #### Basic asyncronus request using easy handle